outofculture/django-cached-field/README.rst

    python setup.py install

-Tested with django 1.3.1, celery 2.3.1, and django-celery 2.3.3, but I would entertain other minimums if someone was willing to test them.
+Tested with minimum versions python 2.7, django 1.3.1, celery 2.3.1, and django-celery 2.3.3.
+Should be compatible with as recent as python 3.8, django 3.0.5, celery 3.1.26.post2 and django-celery 3.3.1.

 Configuration
 -------------